 Have I ever mentioned that I never craved anything with my first pregnancy, but with my second I craved- can you guess? -yes, cauliflower.
 I think it’s sorta bizarre, but I couldn’t get enough, it just tasted so good to me.

-This is like a lighter version of the cheese-soaked broccoli dishes, with the glorious taste of Parmesan (Romano or Asagio work well, too).
+This is like a lighter version of the cheese-soaked broccoli dishes, with the glorious taste of Parmesan (Romano or Asiago work well, too).
 The sauce is good on either vegetable alone or together.
-A wouldn’t it be incredible made with one of the yellow, purple or green romanesco cauliflowers available now, too?
+A wouldn’t it be incredible made with one of the yellow, purple or green Romanesco cauliflowers available now, too?

 Broccoli and/or Cauliflower Parmesan

 - 1 tsp. organic chicken bouillon (or one cube) – this is optional – if you don’t use it, you’ll need to add 1/2 tsp. salt

 - 1/2 c. grated Parmesan cheese